tomakita/RetroCheck/README.md

 ## Contributing

 Contributions are welcome!
 See [CONTRIBUTING](https://github.com/tomakita/retrocheck/blob/master/CONTRIBUTING.md) for notes on contributing, as well as a list of issues that might be a good starting point, if you'd like to get started as a contributor.
 For large changes, please open an issue to discuss the change before writing any code.

+For bug reports and feature requests, feel free to open an issue.

 Thanks for your contributions!